daviswhitehead/shayr-app/src/redux/README.md

 - `firstName` _string_ -- The user's first name.
 - `lastName` _string_ -- The user's last name.

-## userLists
+## usersLists

 ### description

-The userLists state is contains a variety of lists of userIds relevant to the current user's experience.
+The usersLists state is contains a variety of lists of userIds relevant to the current user's experience.

 ### initialState